romolonobre/crypto-app-webhook/README.md

 - Improved error handling

 # Purpose
 This project is intended as a learning tool for developers interested in understanding how to consume webhooks and integrate real-time data streams into a Flutter application.
-It also serves as an example of how to handle WebSocket connections and manage state in a Flutter app.
+It also serves as an example of how to manage state in a Flutter app using Bloc